Header top banners

 If you have sent your installation request through your Internet Service Provider (ISP), please check with them on the payment.

 If you have sent your request directly to NetLink Trust, payment must be made online before the confirmation of booking.
-Please call our enquiry line, at 6563 4273 to arrange for an installation appointment.
+Please contact our customer service team by completing the form in the "Contact Us" page, under the "Homeowners" category for an installation appointment.

 The Termination Point (TP) will be installed by the building developer or building owner during construction.